Midul123/seljkfcq-Week-13-Group-Project/.github/ISSUE_TEMPLATE/issue_template.md

 What is the purpose of the issue

 # Outcome
-What do you want the issue to do
+- [ ] What do you want the issue to do?

-[ ]
+# Associated User Stories

-# Associated User stories
+- As a (user), I want to be able to (do something), so that I can (reason).

-Enter your user story here
+# Time Estimation

-# Time estimation
+Time: S / M / L
-How long will this take and how much effort
+Priority: P0 / P1 / P2